-Each ECN site is maintained by dedicated site managers.
+ECN sites are maintained by locally-based site managers.
 They have an excellent understanding of the ecosystems at their sites, and use ECN and other available data to investigate trends, publish research findings and encourage and supervise research projects.
 They also collaborate on cross-network analyses of the data, supported by staff in the ECN Central Coordination Unit.
-Recent and on-going research by ECN partners includes:

 ECN sites as research bases

-ECN sites are staffed by dedicated site managers with an in-depth understanding of the ecosystems at their sites
+ECN sites are staffed by locally-based site managers with an in-depth understanding of the ecosystems at their site

 Several ECN sites are currently used as bases for field research.
 For example, Moor House-Upper Teesdale is a focus for research on peatland carbon dynamics and hosts research teams from several universities and research institutes.
-ECN Snowdon and ECN Cairngorms both support active research communities investigating upland ecosystems, whilst Rothamsted, North Wyke, Alice Holt and Wytham all host researchers studying lowland agricultural and woodland systems.
+Moor House, together with ECN Snowdon and ECN Cairngorms, supports active research communities investigating upland ecosystems.
+Similarly, Rothamsted, North Wyke, Alice Holt and Wytham all host researchers studying lowland agricultural and woodland systems.

 Developing new monitoring approaches

-ECN staff are also developing new methods for environmental monitoring.
-For example, teams at ECN Moor House-Upper Teesdale and ECN Cairngorms are trialling the use of motion-triggered cameras, bird song recorders and advanced bat detectors to investigate the ecology of mammal and bird populations in remote upland habitats.
+ECN staff are applying new methods for environmental monitoring.
+For example, at ECN Cairngorm motion-triggered cameras and advanced bat detectors are being used to investigate the ecology of mammal and bird populations in this remote upland habitat.

 Key messages from our 'ECN at 20' special issue